A&T gets football, men's and women's basketball schedules from MEAC

 The 2020-21 athletics year will be A&T's last in the MEAC before it moves to the Big South Conference.

-A look at the league's highest-profile sports and A&T's schedules in each.
+Here’s a look at the league's highest-profile sports and A&T's schedules in each:

 Football